baconpaul/mschack-VCV-Rack-Plugins/README.md

-# mscHack Plugins for VCV Rack 2.0.0 Maybe
+# mscHack Plugins

-This is a fork / fix of mscRack 1.1.0 by pgatt and baconpaul trying to bring these back.
-We may abandon the project.
-Please check pgatt's post on community for more.
+The mscHack plugins [here](https://github.com/mschack/VCV-Rack-Plugins) were never ported to Rack 2.0.
+This repo is a fork and fix of mscRack 1.1.0 by pgatt and baconpaul trying to bring these back.
+To date we have not been able to reach the original author but would happily return these changes to them.

+A few notes

+1. Please report issue [here](https://github.com/baconpaul/mschack-VCV-Rack-Plugins/issues/) and
+not to the original author
+2. Please check @pgatt's longer post on the community forum for discussion and details
+3. We may decide to abandon this project, even though the port is materially complete.
+With the original author not responding, a path to the library is still a bit murky.

 ![screenshot](modules.PNG)